 In addition to the admission requirements of the Graduate School Office a Bachelor of Science degree in Engineering is required.
 Students with an engineering degree other than in Industrial Engineering are required to take some additional undergraduate courses.
+Applicants graduated from non-English speaking foreign universities must present evidence of having taken the TOEFL examination and their graduating class ranking to be considered for admission.

 The Department of Industrial Engineering has well-equipped laboratory and computer facilities.
-These facilities include a robotics laboratory, a quality control laboratory, a human factors and ergonomics laboratory, and a manufacturing laboratory.
+These facilities include a robotics laboratory, a quality control laboratory, human factors and ergonomics laboratory, and a manufacturing laboratory.
 The Department also has a number of computer facilities for teaching and research purposes.